Wildcare Board of Management (BoM)

 - three Expert-based Positions: These positions are appointed by the Board.
 Expert Directors have specific skills in law, financial management for Not-for-Profit organisations and marketing.

-- three Partner Organisation Nominees: These positions are nominated by the General Managers or delegates from the three partner agencies of Parks and Wildlife Service, Heritage Tasmania and Natural Values Conservation.
+- three Partner Organisation Nominees: These positions are nominated by the General Managers or delegates from the three partner agencies of Parks and Wildlife Service, Heritage Tasmania & Natural and Cultural Heritage Division.

 - Wildcare Constitution